 Millennials are making it difficult for the U.S. intelligence community to keep secrets, according to a former director of the NSA and CIA.

-Weighing in following WikiLeaks’ publication last week of previously unreleased intelligence files, retired four-star Gen. Michael Hayden indicated that individuals who came of age around the turn of the century are “culturally” more inclined to part ways with privileged information.
+Weighing in following WikiLeaks’ publication this week of previously unreleased intelligence files, retired four-star General Michael Hayden indicated that individuals who came of age around the turn of the century are “culturally” more inclined to part ways with privileged information.

-“I don’t mean to judge them at all, but this group of millennials and related groups simply have different understandings of the words loyalty, secrecy and transparency than certainly my generation did,” Gen. Hayden, 71, told the BBC.
+“I don’t mean to judge them at all, but this group of millennials and related groups simply have different understandings of the words loyalty, secrecy and transparency than certainly my generation did,” Gen. Hayden, 71, told BBC on Wednesday.

 “So we bring these folks into the agency – good Americans, all, I assume – but culturally they have different instincts than the people who made the decision to hire them,” said the former chief spymaster.